How to Install Rigid Foam Sheathing

 Although GBAGreenBuildingAdvisor.com has published many articles and videos on the topic, we continue to receive frequent questions from readers asking how to install rigid foam sheathingMaterial, usually plywood or oriented strand board (OSB), but sometimes wooden boards, installed on the exterior of wall studs, rafters, or roof trusses; siding or roofing installed on the sheathing—sometimes over strapping to create a rainscreen. on exterior walls — so it’s time to provide a primer on the topic.

 There are three major types of rigid foam: expanded polystyrene (EPSExpanded polystyrene.
 Type of rigid foam insulation that, unlike extruded polystyrene (XPS), does not contain ozone-depleting HCFCs.
 EPS frequently has a high recycled content.
 Its vapor permeability is higher and its R-value lower than XPS insulation.
 EPS insulation is classified by type: Type I is lowest in density and strength and Type X is highest.), extruded polystyrene (XPSExtruded polystyrene.
 Highly insulating, water-resistant rigid foam insulation that is widely used above and below grade, such as on exterior walls and underneath concrete floor slabs.
 In North America, XPS is made with ozone-depleting HCFC-142b.
 XPS has higher density and R-value and lower vapor permeability than EPS rigid insulation.), and polyisocyanurate.
 All brands of EPS and XPS sold in the U.S. include a brominated flame retardant — hexabromocyclododecane (HBCD) — that many environmentalists find worrisome.

-Moreover, there is another reason that most green builders try to avoid using XPS: it is manufactured with a blowing agent with a very high global warming potential.
+Moreover, most green builders avoid using XPS because it is manufactured with a blowing agent with a very high global warming potential.

 Using rigid foam on the walls of a new home